 - Marking out notice;

 Once the application has been completed and submitted to Mineral Resources Tasmania the area of the application will be considered in relation to existing tenements and land tenure to ensure the land is available.
-The application will then be assessed by tenement administration for completeness before being assigned to a Mines Inspector and then to an Environmental Assessment Officer for assessment.
+The application will then be assessed by tenement administration for completeness before being assigned to a Mines Inspector for assessment.

 If all is in order the application is accepted and entered into the mining register.
 The applicant has 12 months from this point to ensure that all extraneous data is supplied to MRT in order for the Director to make a recommendation to the Minister to grant the lease.
 Further documentation will include: